EasyPlugIn/ep-spec/protos/res_control_proto.rst

 Shutdown Signal
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This signal make the resource fully shutdown.
-It will stop data transfer, disconnect from data channel, unregister itself, then maybe do some internal cleanup.
+It will stop all data transfer, disconnect all from data channel, unregister itself, then maybe do some internal cleanup.